Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Ostwald ripening and arrested coarsening

 \section{Ostwald ripening and arrested coarsening}

-In this section, we present results from numerical solutions (App.~\ref{sec:numericalsim}) of the dynamic equations, Eqs.~\eqref{eq:dyn_phi_nd} and \eqref{eq:dyn_h_nd}, to analyze the impact of the mechanical feedback on protein pattern formation and the system's coarsening behavior as a function of the protein-induced curvature $C_0$.
-As discussed in the previous section, we choose the remaining parameters such that on a flat, non-deformable membrane, the homogeneous steady state ${\phi(x,y)=\bar{\phi}}$ is unstable against small spatial perturbation, i.e., the system is in the spinodal decomposition regime.
+In this section we present results from numerical solutions (Appendix~\ref{sec:numericalsim}) of the dynamic equations~\eqref{eq:dyn_phi_nd} and \eqref{eq:dyn_h_nd} to analyze the impact of the mechanical feedback on protein pattern formation and the system's coarsening behavior as a function of the protein-induced curvature $C_0$.
+As discussed in the previous section, we choose the remaining parameters such that on a flat, non deformable membrane, the homogeneous steady state ${\phi(x,y)=\bar{\phi}}$ is unstable against small spatial perturbation, i.e., the system is in the spinodal decomposition regime.

-For small induced spontaneous curvatures, such as ${C_0=0.05}$, the influence of membrane geometry on the phase separation dynamics of proteins is nearly negligible, resulting in dynamics similar to classical Ostwald ripening described by the Cahn-Hilliard equation, cf.~Fig.\@~\ref{fig:temp_evo}(a) and Supplementary Video 1.
+For small induced spontaneous curvatures, such as ${C_0=0.05}$, the influence of membrane geometry on the phase separation dynamics of proteins is nearly negligible, resulting in dynamics similar to classical Ostwald ripening described by the Cahn-Hilliard equation; see~Fig.\@~\ref{fig:temp_evo}(a) and supplemental video 1.
 After an initial perturbation of the homogeneous steady state ${\phi_0 = 0.3}$, multiple high-density droplets form, and larger droplets subsequently grow at the expense of smaller ones (top row in Fig.\@~\ref{fig:temp_evo}(a)).
 The Ostwald ripening process continues until only a single droplet remains \cite{Lifshitz:1961, Wagner1961Theorie}.
-Consistently, when simulations are initialized with a single droplet, it remains stable over time; see the second row in Fig.~\ref{fig:temp_evo}(a) for ${C_0 = 0.05}$, Supplementary Video 2.
+Consistently, when simulations are initialized with a single droplet, it remains stable over time; see the second row in Fig.~\ref{fig:temp_evo}(a) for ${C_0 = 0.05}$, supplemental video 2.